jimbozhang/xares/README.md

 ## Introduction

-X-ARES is a benchmark for evaluating audio encoders on various audio tasks.
+X-ARES (pron /eks ˈeəz/) is an audio encoder benchmark that ​automatically trains task-specific output layers​ (including MLPs and k-NN) ​on user provided encoders.
 It is heavily inspired by the [HEAR benchmark](https://hearbenchmark.com/).

 ## Supported tasks